Nissim Calderon (scientist): Personal

 Calderon was born in Jerusalem on 1 April 1933, the son of Jacob and Rina (Behar) Calderon.
 Calderon married Rivka Rapoport on July 26, 1961.
 They had two children.

 Career

-In 1962 Calderon joined Goodyear Tire and Rubber Company.

-In 1967 Calderon was promoted to Section Head of Elastomers Research Division.

-In 1983 Calderon became manager of tire materials research.

-In 1998 Calderon retired as Vice President.
+Calderon joined Goodyear Tire and Rubber Company in 1962.
+In 1967, he was promoted to Section Head of Elastomers Research Division.
+In 1983, he became manager of tire materials research.
+In 1998, he retired as Vice President.
 Dr. Calderon held this position as an officer of the company for twelve years until his retirement.
 Under Calderon's stewardship, Goodyear entered into four major CRADA programs with Sandia National Laboratories, focused on the development of modeling tools for predicting composite performance.